Morocco’s cannabis farmers: ‘Poor and living in fear’

-Category: World Hits: 1In Morocco’s impoverished Rif mountains, cannabis farming provides an essential economic lifeline.
+Category: World Hits: 5In Morocco’s impoverished Rif mountains, cannabis farming provides an essential economic lifeline.
 Now, the Moroccan government looks set to legalise the drug’s use, cultivation and export for medicine and industry.
 But many farmers, who say they face poverty, the fear of arrest and exploitation by dealers and traffickers, are not convinced the law change will do much to improve their lives.

 Read more https://www.france24.com/en/video/20210319-morocco-s-cannabis-farmers-poor-and-living-in-fear